 Establishment, you should feel comfortable stating that some questions will cost extra points.
 In particular, questions that attempt to circumvent the part about you not doing things should be penalized or refused, for example “What words would you write in the announcement text, verbatim?”
 I would advise outright refusing giving specific knowledge such as “What is the password to the admin account for the email list?” but it might be worth you taking notes on what information would be needed in the event you left and to set up distribution or dead-man's switches after.
 It’s up to you how helpful or difficult to be.

 Usurpers, you should avail yourself of existing resources.
-Kaj’s How To Run A Successful Less Wrong Meetup, the Meetups In A Box sequence, and other such documents don’t cost points to use.
+Kaj’s How To Run A Successful Less Wrong Meetup, the Meetups In A Box sequence, Nikita's Easy Guide and other such documents don’t cost points to use.
 You should also feel perfectly free to copy previous meetups The Establishment has run.
 If you copy their announcement text, announce in the same places they did, and get the same number of attendees, you should consider that a victory.

 Oops It's Time To Overthrow The Organizer Day doesn't need to take any longer than the Usurpers feel that it has to.
 More than usual, you all should feel free to spend time socializing or to run another impromptu meetup while you're already all here.